-When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
+When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
 Examination of the nervous system—the neurologic examination—includes evaluation of the following:

 A neurologic examination differs from a psychiatric examination, which focuses on a person's behavior.
 However, the two examinations overlap somewhat because abnormalities in the brain can cause abnormal behavior.
 Abnormal behavior can be a clue to a physical problem in the brain.

 Orientation to time, place, and person

 Various abilities, such as thinking abstractly, following commands, using language, and solving math problems

 The mental status evaluation consists of a series of questions and tasks, such as naming objects, recalling short lists, writing sentences, and copying shapes.
 The person’s answers are recorded and scored for accuracy.
 If the person reports feeling depressed, doctors ask if there have been any thoughts of suicide.

 There are 12 pairs of cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more , which connect the brain with the eyes, ears, nose, face, tongue, throat, neck, upper shoulders, and some internal organs (see table Viewing Cranial Nerves Viewing the Cranial Nerves ).
 How many nerves doctors test depends on what type of disorder they suspect.
 For example, the 1st cranial nerve (the nerve of smell) is not usually tested when a muscle disorder is suspected, but it is tested in people recovering from serious head trauma (because smell is often lost).